lavary/crunz/README.md

 Method `appendOutputTo()` **appends** the output to the specified file.
 To override the log file with new data after each run, we use `saveOutputTo()` method.

+It is also possible to send the errors as emails to a group of recipents by setting `email_output` and `mailer` settings in the configuration file.

 ## Error Handling

 Crunz makes error handling easy by logging and also allowing you add a set of callbacks in case of an error.